danny15002/story-time/readme.md

 Once stories are in memory, if logged in as admin, they are never retrieved again.
 It is assumed this would not happen in a production application since the data would refreshed when an update is knowingly made.

 I did realize that I could have loaded all of the stories to a store from the initial app load and then relied on that instead of the API for future data retrieval, but I wanted to stick as closely as possible to how I would lay out an application with a fully functional API which means I would be calling for fresh data on every page load unless I had knowledge of how reliable a cache could be.

+This was not necessarily an assumption, but a shortcut.
+I handled auth based display logic by accessing the Store directly in components.
+This was only to save a bit of time.
+Usually I would maintain auth in the higher order component permissions wrapper.
+I want to make a note that I am aware I did not handle that using good practices.